TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact: Experiments

-We created ten sequences with five distinct scenes in an indoor setting.
-Each scene contains a planar object to fixate on as shown in \cref{fig:results_banner} and \cref{fig:multiresults}.
+To test the constraints' ability for trajectory estimation, we created ten sequences with five distinct scenes in an indoor setting.
+Each scene contains a planar object to fixate on as shown in \cref{fig:results_banner}.
 For each scene, two recordings were made, one with an AprilTag and one without.
+The trajectories feature acceleration often over 2 $\text{m}/\text{s}^2$.

 The sequences were recorded with an Intel$^\text{\textregistered}$ RealSense$^\text{TM}$ D435i camera using the built-in IMU and the left grayscale camera \cite{realsense2017}.
 We used the grayscale camera because the D435i's IMU is hardware time-stamped to the grayscale imager.
-The D435i was configured to record at 90 frames per second at 848 $\times$ 480 px. resolution.
-The IMU was configured to record gyroscope measurements at 400 Hz and the acceleration at 250 Hz.
+The D435i captures images at 90 frames per second at 848 $\times$ 480 px. resolution.
+The IMU records gyroscope measurements at 400 Hz and the acceleration at 250 Hz.

-We tracked the fixated patch using gyroscope measurements for rotation stabilization and by continually fitting an affine homography using the ubiquitous patch tracking method from \cite{baker2004lucas}.
+We tracked the fixated planar patch using gyroscope measurements for rotation stabilization and by continually fitting an affine homography using the ubiquitous patch tracking method from \cite{baker2004lucas}.
 The frequency-of-contact $\vect{F}$ was then recovered using \cref{eqn:affinefreq}.
 The affine tracker was initialized by tracking a 100$\times$100 pixel patch sub-sampled to 4000 pixels.
-However, note that the patch size in pixels changes dramatically during fixation as the tracked patch grows and shrinks in area as illustrated by \cref{fig:patchevolution}.
+While the patch size changes dramatically during fixation, only 4000 pixels are drawn from each frame.

 Then, the $\tau$-constraint was fused with the IMU measurements using a 2 second signal history and a 100 Hz sampling rate using linear interpolation.
-If the the average power of the bias corrected acceleration along an axis was below 2 $\text{m}/\text{s}^2$ the resulting depth from the $\tau$-constraint was not used.
-If no observations of depth were available the depth estimate was forward propagated in time using the frequency of contact measurements (which are always available).
-The Luenberger's gain was set to $L = \text{diag}(2, 20)$ for all the sequences.
-Also, it is important to note, that these parameters were not tuned using the sequences considered in this paper.
+If the average power of the bias corrected acceleration along an axis was below 2 $\text{m}/\text{s}^2$ the resulting depth from the $\tau$-constraint was not used.
+If no observations of depth were available the depth estimate was forward propagated using dead reckoning with $\vect{F}$ or $\Phi$.
+The Luenberger's gain was set to $L = \text{diag}(2, 20)$ for all the sequences. \textit{Also, it is important to note, that these parameters were not tuned using the sequences considered in this work.}